2025 Oahu Guide: Experience Oahu Like A Local

 2021-06-14 19:09:20.467.JPG

-I’m mar—I’ve lived and breathed O’ahu since I was born, and I can’t wait to share a little of this island’s magic with you today!
+I’m mar—I am a couples & elopement/wedding photographer here on O’ahu and I have been exploring O’ahu since I was born!
+I can’t wait to share a little of this island’s magic with you today ✨

 Oʻahu: An Introduction

-yes, there will be traffic and a lot of people. but it is also magical, and unlike any other ‘destination’. there is magic in the air, a sacred beauty, if only you can open your heart to see it.
+Yes, there will be traffic and a lot of people.
+But it is also magical, and unlike any other ‘destination’.
+There is sacred beauty in the air, if only you can open your heart to see it.

 I don’t think it’s possible to really appreciate the beauty and the experience without first understanding some part of the hurt and brokenness that paves the streets.